My Big Fat Greek Wedding: Plot

-At the wedding reception, Gus gives a heartfelt speech focusing on how the differences in the newlyweds' backgrounds do not matter.
-He and Maria then surprise Toula and Ian with a house as a wedding gift; Toula is speechless at the gesture of love from her father.
-As the two families dance together, Toula narrates that while her family is indeed loud, odd, and somewhat dramatic, she knows they love her and will always be there for her.
+At the wedding reception, Gus gives a heartfelt speech about how the differences in the newlyweds' backgrounds do not matter.
+He and Maria reveal that they have bought a house for Toula and Ian.
+As the two families dance together, Toula decides that while her family is loud and unconventional, she knows they love her and will always be there for her.